Avarekalu Huli/Saaru

 1 teaspoon minced garlic

-2 dried red chili, split into halves
+2 dried red chilli, split into halves

 Asafoetida, a pinch

-1 small red onion, chopped
+1 small onion, chopped

-3 medium tomatoes, grated or finely chopped
+3 large tomatoes, grated

 1/2 teaspoon turmeric powder